Manlikehenryy/weather_app/README.md

 ### Create database

-create a new database, name it "ats_app"
+create a new database, name it "weather_app"

 ### create environment file
 ```